User Guide

 Configure audio behavior via the status bar menu under Audio.

 - Sound Effects (default: ON) — Plays an audio cue when dictation starts and stops.
+Automatically muted while Bluetooth audio is active to avoid interference.

 - Lower Volume While Listening (default: ON) — Reduces system volume during recording so the microphone picks up your voice more clearly.